eastlondoner/cursor-tools/tests/feature-behaviors/youtube/youtube-command.md

 ### Scenario 7: Error Handling - Missing Gemini API Key (Error Handling)
 **Task Description:**
-Attempt to use cursor-tools youtube command without setting the GEMINI_API_KEY environment variable.
+Attempt to use cursor-tools with the youtube command to generate a transcript of https://www.youtube.com/watch?v=43c-Sm5GMbc without setting the GEMINI_API_KEY environment variable.

 **Expected Behavior:**
 - The command should fail with a clear error message